Alexander Technique for Parkinson’s – Workshops 2019

 Time: 1.30 – 5.00 pm, with breaks provided

-How to book: Please email email@example.com or use the form here
+How to book: Please fill in the online form.

 This opportunity is open to people with Parkinson’s and their care partners/helpers.
 Unfortunately, we are not able to make the workshop available to wheelchair users.
 If you are a wheelchair user and interested in the Alexander Technique, please do contact us as we might be able to refer you to a teacher or contact you at a later point with an offer suitable for you.